 Of course, this is only true if you have products outside of your top-sellers, but that is the case for most online shops: a typical long tail covers 80% or more of the inventory while real top-sellers cover less than 1%.

 To demonstrate the effect of cutting down the Opportunity Budget, we simulated this process using real-world performance data for multiple customers over a 12-month period.
-In the graph below, the green line shows monthly average ROAS over all products in an example customer’s inventory.
-The orange line again shows average ROAS, but with each new month, the previous months’ Non-Converters are excluded from the calculation and never re-added.
+In the graph below, the grey line shows monthly average ROAS over all products in an example customer’s inventory.
+The magenta line again shows average ROAS, but with each new month, the previous months’ Non-Converters are excluded from the calculation and never re-added.

 Through this process, ROAS naturally increases.
 But what happens to, for example, turnover?
 The graph below shows this data for the same customer and time period.
-The green line, which represents monthly average turnover over all products, is climbing very well.
-On the other hand, the orange line shows turnover calculated after removing previous Non-Converters each month, and the rate of increase is nothing like as dramatic.
+The grey line, which represents monthly average turnover over all products, is climbing very well.
+On the other hand, the magenta line shows turnover calculated after removing previous Non-Converters each month, and the rate of increase is nothing like as dramatic.
 By taking a short-term view and spending only on Converters in order to increase ROAS, you risk harming long-term performance.
 In other words: if you cut down the Opportunity Budget, you cut down your turnover opportunities.

 The example customer here was a large electronics retailer.
 However, we observed similar trends over multiple sizes of customers in various consumer verticals.
 So let’s examine another example customer: a fashion shoes retailer.
 Again, you see that ROAS is always up when Non-Converters are removed from the calculation.
 But as the months go on, and fewer and fewer products are able to generate revenue, the turnover falls further and further behind what would have been possible with the entire merchant feed.